 The Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) has taken major funding cuts in recent years due to revenue failures and reduced budgets for all Oklahoma agencies.
-These cuts were made to provider rates for most all forms of services, including psychiatric residential treatment, licensed behavioral health practitioners, and psychologists.
-As a result of these cuts, providers also lost federal reimbursement for services.
+Over the past four years, the agency has lost a combined $133 million in state and federal matching funds for mental health and substance abuse treatment.

 With this mind, the Association supports:

-1. Increased funding to ODMHSAS, focusing particularly on funding that directly expands services through community mental health centers as well as providers in private practice.
+1. Increased — and sustainable — funding to ODMHSAS, focusing particularly on funding that directly expands services through community mental health centers as well as providers in private practice.

-2. Making best use of all federal funds available for Oklahomans who are currently underinsured or uninsured by whatever means, including expansion of Insure Oklahoma.
+2. Making best use of all federal funds available for Oklahomans who are currently uninsured or underinsured by whatever means, including expansion of Insure Oklahoma.

 3. Increased workforce training programs and strategies that increase the number of providers (psychiatrists, psychologists, LPCs, MSWs, and so forth) and incentivizes their practice in geographic areas and/or for populations where there are shortages of available mental health professionals.